Skip to main content

 Attract and welcome new volunteers to County teams:

-• Use Scouts branded resources to attract new volunteers and show that Scouts is inclusive and open to all.
+• Use Scouts branded resources to attract new volunteers and show the diversity of Scout volunteers and young members.

 • Reply quickly and positively to possible new volunteers.

-• Make sure new volunteers are welcomed easily and smoothly, including supporting volunteers to share any reasonable adjustments they may need.
+• Make sure new volunteers are welcomed easily and smoothly, including supporting volunteers to share any reasonable adjustments or any other needs they may have, such as faith-based needs.

 • Introduce new volunteers to District Lead Volunteers and members of County Teams.